|The Annual International Berkeley Undergraduate Prize for Architectural Design Excellence 2019|

 By Donlyn Lyndon

 Whenever we are indoors, buildings are part of the climate we experience.
 Through openings in their walls and roofs they structure our experience of the sun and the light of day.
 Those same or filtered openings channel the way air moves through spaces.
 Walls and roofs condition the heat that enters living spaces.
 Transparent materials quickly transmit the heat of the sun and convey more slowly the temperature outside.
 When walls are thick and obscure, they absorb and delay the transmission of solar energy and ambient temperatures, slowly yielding warmth to the inside and releasing some of it back into the atmosphere as the day cools.
 Roofs offer shelter from all that comes from the sky: sun, moisture, rain, gusts of wind and falling debris.

 When outdoors, trees and vegetation often offer similar but less radical modifications to the climate, but not always, depending on the climate zone.
 Deciduous trees are especially benign, offering shade in the warm parts of the year and then shedding their leaves to let ...

 This list contains references to some of the best-known and geographically most widely-distributed resources on the topic of climate change and architectural resilience.
 It should be seen as a gateway to the subject.

-You are required to select one resource from each category (books, articles/lectures, and organizations) - or other pertinent and similar information sources - to substantiate the argument in your Proposal.
+You are required to select at least one resource from any of the categories (books, articles/lectures, and organizations) - or other pertinent and similar information sources - to support the research in your Proposal.
+(EDITED: 12, December 2018)